-Increased consumption of processed food, rapid urbanization, and changing lifestyles have shifted our dietary patterns into excessive sugar intake.
+Increased consumption of processed food, rapid urbanization, and changing lifestyles have shifted our dietary patterns into excessive salt/sodium intake.

-Fortunately, governments and healthcare professionals have been working in tandem to increase awareness about the implications of excessive sugar consumption.
-At the same time, consumers have begun to demand low-sugar food alternatives.
+Fortunately, governments and healthcare professionals have been working in tandem to increase awareness about the implications of excessive salt consumption.
+At the same time, consumers have begun to demand low-sodium food alternatives.

-Consequently, many companies in the food and beverage industry have begun to reformulate their existing products with a new challenge: Maximizing taste while limiting sugar content.
+Consequently, many companies in the food and beverage industry have begun to reformulate their existing products with a new challenge: Maximizing taste while limiting sodium content.

-From Disproquima, we would like to present our sugar substitutes to ensure an incredible final taste without compromising consumers' health.
+From Disproquima, we would like to present our sodium substitutes to ensure an incredible final taste without compromising consumers' health.

-- Top categories of food and beverage launches tracked with low/no/reduced sugar from 2018 to 2021 show that Soft Drinks are the top category, followed by Baby & Toddlers & Sports Nutrition.
-Bakery and spreads are the fastest-growing categories.
+- Top categories of food and beverage launches tracked with low/no/reduced sodium from 2018 to 2021 show that baby & toddlers is the top category, followed by Sauces & Seasonings and Soft Drinks.
+Baby & toddlers is the fastest growing categories.

 - Limit fat, salt, and sugar intake.
 WHO.
 Available on: http://www.emro.who.int/nutrition/reduce-fat-salt-and-sugar-intake/index.html